owainjhughes/Discogrify/README.md

-# Spotify Discography Rater
+# Discogrify

 ## About

-An app which allows a user to browse the popularity scores of all their followed spotify artists
+An app which allows a user to browse the Discogs community ratings of all their saved albums

 ## How to use